supernaut11/data612-gan-art/README.md

   1. Ends with "e{num}_b{num}_d{num}", where each number corresponds to the number of epochs, batch size, and dropout rate, respectively
   1. Saved as a PNG image

+### A note about training

+The CycleGAN built in this project requires robust hardware to train in a reasonable amount of time.
+The system used to develop and test this project has two NVIDIA GTX 1080 GPUs.
+Training for many epochs on a system with only CPU execution resources will not yield results in a reasonable amount of time.

 ## Eval Mode

 To execute evaluation mode, invoke the `main.py` script with the `eval` argument: